 Day 5 – Cappadocia Tour, Overnight bus to Istanbul

 Today you will need to take your suitcases and all of your belongings with you, as we will be checking out from the hotel after breakfast to head on to your next destination.
 During our tour today we will first be visiting Red Valley and Rose Valley.
 Red Valley has to be one of the nicest and most beautiful places to go walking in Cappadocia.
 The two valleys are next to each other and are easily combined.
 Once in Rose Valley you don’t want to miss the Hacli Church and the Ayvali Church, both of which have astounding painted decorations one the interior.
 Afterwards we will take a visit to the old Christian Village of Cavusin, followed by a tour to Pigeon Valley, the path through Pigeon valley offers spectacular views of the natural cliffs and the man-made caves, it passes through a few tunnels that have been carved into the rockside.
 Finally we will visit Kaymakli Underground City and Ortahisar Castle, here in Kaymaklı underground city there is 8 levels of the underground city that date from 6th – 9th centuries and 5 of which are open to the public.
 The tunnels, cellers, store rooms, stables have all been exacvated from the soft volcanic rock they are absolutely astonishing on your eyes.
 Castle of Ortahisar is situated at 86 m height cave in the period of Eti and is the most pronounced structure of Nevsehir.
-During your today today you will have 1 hour free so if you wish you can take some refreshments and take the time to relax.
-Our adventure through Cappadocia will come to an end around 17:00 pm for today, we will then take you to a lovely restaurant for have our dinner as we will be driving through the night back to Kusadasi at 19:00 or 20:00 (duration about 11 hours).Breakfast and Lunch Included
+During your today today you will have one hour free so if you wish you can take some refreshments and take the time to relax.
+Your adventure through Cappadocia will come to an end around 5:00 pm for today, we will then take you to a lovely restaurant for have your own dinner (Optional) as we will be driving through the night back to Istanbul at 19:00 or 20:00 (duration about 11 hours).Breakfast and Lunch Included

 Day 6 – Arrival in Istanbul and end of your tour